University of Chicago Law School: Founding and early period

 On October 1, 1902, the law school opened for classes in the University Press Building (currently the Bookstore Building).
 John D. Rockefeller paid the $250,000 construction cost, and President Theodore Roosevelt laid its cornerstone.
 At the time of its opening, the law school consisted of 78 students (76 men and two women).
 It offered courses in contract law, torts, criminal law, property law, agency, and pleading, with electives in administrative law, corporations law, federal jurisdiction, Roman law, international law, and legal ethics.
 The law school invented the J.D. degree, and was just one of five law schools in the U.S. that required a college degree from its applicants as a prerequisite to admission.
 Its library, which was established in short order, housed some 18,000 volumes of law reports.
-In 1903, a year after the law school opened, enrolment at the law school grew rapidly as its student body increased to 126.
+In 1903, a year after the law school opened, enrollment at the law school grew rapidly as its student body increased to 126.
 Floyd R. Mechem, a professor at the University of Michigan Law School and pioneer in empirical legal studies at the time, joined the faculty and remained at the law school for 25 years until his death in 1928.